mathvdd/Raspmaton/README.md

 # Raspmaton

 This concisely describe my build of a photo booth with a Raspberry Pi 4.
-It is there for me as notes so not always didactic and well written but could help if you are trying to do the same thing.
+The primary use of this repository is personal notes but could help if you are trying to do the same thing.
 The features of the photo booth are:

 - No screen (The booth has a mirror and not a screen for people to pose)
 - the shot is indicated by a led strip blinking